 These certifications are valid from one to five years and must be maintained by completing certain requirements, which include earning a set number of continuing education (CE) credits in specific areas such as pharmacotherapeutics, among other requirements.

 Where Can I Learn More?

 NPSchools.com is a valuable resource for aspiring nurse practitioners, nurse-midwives, and clinical nurse specialists.

 Our comprehensive lists of top NP programs allow you to rank and compare schools based on the factors that are most important to you, such as specialization, affordability, admissions requirements, and program format.
 Our school profiles cover every available online nurse practitioner program in the nation and are updated annually for accuracy.
-Finally, our blog features expert interviews with professors and working NPs to explore the advocacy and practice issues most relevant to the healthcare community.
+Finally, our features provide expert interviews with professors and working NPs to explore the advocacy and practice issues most relevant to the healthcare community.